 - Dry goods: 2-4 weeks inventory acceptable

-- Beverages: Can last longer, but tie up a lot of capital
+- Beverages: Can last longer, but tie up significant capital

 ⚠️ Watch out:

-Check which products have been sitting in your inventory for weeks.
-These 'slow-movers' cost you the most in tied-up capital and spoilage risk.
+Identify which products have been sitting in your inventory for weeks.
+These 'slow-movers' cost you most in tied-up capital and spoilage risk.

 Optimize your ordering frequency